middyjs/middy/website/docs/middlewares/http-response-serializer.md

  * `default` middleware configuration

 All options allow for multiple types to be specified in your order of preference, and the first matching serializer will be executed.
+When planning to use `Accept`, an external input, it is recommended to validate that it is an expected value.

 ## Sample usage